 Energy efficiency is one of the most important issues of our time, and it’s an issue that the UK government takes very seriously.
-In 2008, legislation regarding energy performance certificates (EPC) gave landlords incentive to improve the energy efficiency of their properties.
+In 2008, legislation regarding energy performance certificates (EPC) gave landlords incentives to improve the energy efficiency of their properties.
 If you’re looking to get into the landlord business, you need to be familiar with this particular document and what it entails.

 Here’s a brief overview of the requirements and ramifications of the energy performance certificate.